 If you have very little ones running around and messing up with the bigger kids are doing, try making your toddler a few busy bags like these.

-Indoor Activities for Kids on Cold and Rainy Days
+Indoor Activities for Kids on Hot or Rainy Days

 1 – Make Slime – Yes, I know this one is probably the most overdone kid’s activity ever.
 But for good reason!
 It will keep your kid occupied for hours both in the making and playing with their newest slime creation.
 Plus, it’s science!
 Here are some great science-focused slime ideas.

 2 – Create an indoor obstacle course – This idea can be really fun and can use just about any supplies you already have on hand.
 Here’s an easy step by step post on creating your own.

 3 – Do activities in a subscription craft box.
 My kids really love KiwiCo and each get crates (activity boxes) shipped to them each month.
 My kids literally scream when they see their delivery and learn a lot working through the activities each month.
 And if you just want to order crates in the cold months, you can pause your subscriptions in the summer months!
 Get your crates here.

 4 – Have a book read aloud session – Read

 5 – Build and giant fort and play games inside – Kids are more apt to stay in one place and to one thing, like play a game, if they do it from inside a fort.
 Just skillfully pile up the couch cushions and blankets and make anything that resembles a fort.
 Then get your kids’ favorite board games and let them have a game day inside.
 Here’s a great 2019 game guide.